 - Submit a \$50 application fee in U.S. dollars.
-This is a non-refundable fee that will be applied to your first semester's tuition. - Submit a completed Application for Admission for International Students.
+This is a nonrefundable fee that will be applied to your first semester's tuition. - Submit a completed Application for Admission for International Students.
 This form must be completely filled in and submitted by the prospective student. - Bank Statement and Affidavit of Support. - Official School Transcripts (translated to English). - Transfer Clearance Form.
 If you are transferring from another U.S. school, you must also submit a Transfer Clearance Form.
-The International Student Advisor at the college you are now attending must fill it out. - English Placement Test.
-It is the policy of Metropolitan Community College that all non-native speakers of English take the Applied Language Institute's English Placement Test.
-This test is only offered at the campuses.
-Students will be placed at the appropriate level of instruction in the Applied Language Institute based on the results of the English Placement Test.
-TOEFL is not required for admission. - Applied Language Institute.
+The International Student Advisor at the college you are now attending must fill it out. - TOEFL is not required for admission.
+Applied Language Institute.
 The Applied Language Institute offers comprehensive English as a Second Language instructional programs for academic, personal or professional reasons.
-Grammar, composition, reading/vocabulary and speaking/ listening classes are available at the beginning, intermediate and advanced levels.
+Grammar, composition, reading/vocabulary and speaking/listening classes are available at the beginning, intermediate and advanced levels.
 Day and evening sections are offered.
 Students wishing to attend ESL classes must take the placement test given by the institute.
-For more information about enrollment requirements, program curriculum and class scheduling, call (816) 759-4041.
+For more information about enrollment requirements, program curriculum and class scheduling, call (816) 604-4041.

-International Student Application Deadlines

-Students from Overseas
+International Student Application Deadlines Students from Overseas